divyajangid2496/ZeroWebApp/ZeroFlaskWebApp/README.md

 Approach:
 1. My approach to this problem was to first understand the Pig Latin conversion, figuring out the API or a database that could fetch me the county and population based on the provided zip code
-2. After doing some research on the internet, I came across an API named ìuszipcodeî in python.
+2. After doing some research on the internet, I came across an API named ‚Äúuszipcode‚Äù in python.
 This API basically provides a SearchEngine that can be used to query and fetch county and population details by providing any of us zip code
 3. Next step was to figure out the UI that I will be using to provide a form to the user.
 For that I used the bootstrap template which helped me beautify the UI
-4. Then, I did all the setup for the flask and other depended libraries and exposed an endpoint ì/create_pharseî (as mentioned in the problem description) that acted as an entry point of my web application
+4. Then, I did all the setup for the flask and other depended libraries and exposed an endpoint ‚Äú/create_pharse‚Äù (as mentioned in the problem description) that acted as an entry point of my web application
-5.	ìindex.htmlî is my landing page that has the form which asks for a name and zip code from the user.
+5.	‚Äúindex.html‚Äù is my landing page that has the form which asks for a name and zip code from the user.
 6. On submit, fetch_data () method in the backend is called which does all the processing such as converting the provided name into Pig Latin, fetching county and population from the provided zip code.
 A python dictionary is created that stores all the fetched information such as latin_name, county and population details.
 7. In response, this dictionary is converted in json using python json.dumps()
 8. Html is then able to render the result using JavaScript logic of building the answer from a json.